 Through the years I’ve struggled with fear just like many of you.
 Could I really be the wife and mother my husband and children needed?
 Would anyone ever read the words I wrote?
 Would God really want to use a broken vessel like me?
 Will disaster befall my family?

 What Do You Fear?

 What is it that you fear?
 That your spouse will divorce you?
-That your job will end?
-That your life will end in a terminal illness?
+Are you afraid your job will end?
+That you’ll develop a terminal illness?
 That your children or grandchildren will be harmed?

 The reality is that some of those things could happen to any of us.
 Our world is changing daily.
 But instead of living fearfully, we can choose another option.